xabbu42/Master/arbeit.md

 proof.
 So only prehistoric relations from $T_L$ are new.
 For all families $□_i$ in the prehistory $T_L$ we have $i ≺ k$ for the family $□_k$ in the cut formula introduced by the $(⊃ □)$ rule on the left.
-Moreover, we have $k ≺ j$ for the same familiy because of the occurance of $□A_0$ on the right.
+Moreover, we have $k ≺ j$ for the same family because of the occurrence of $□A_0$ on the right.
 \End{proof}

 \Begin{corollary} \label{cutloop}